rnorth/mkdocs-codeinclude-plugin/README.md

 When we wish to include a section of code that does not naturally appear within braces, we can simply insert our token, with matching braces, in a comment.
-While a little ugly, this has the benefit of working in any context and is easy to understand.
+While a little ugly, this has the benefit of working in any context, even in languages that do not use curly braces, and is easy to understand.
 For example:

 ```java